 Program Origins

-After a competitive evaluation, Oshkosh Defense won the production contract in 2015, beating offerings from Lockheed Martin and AM General.
-Initial operational capability was achieved in 2019.
+After competitive evaluation, Oshkosh Defense won the production contract in 2015, beating Lockheed Martin and AM General.
+Initial operational capability hit in 2019.
+The program actually stayed roughly on schedule, which deserves its own medal in defense acquisition.

 Technical Specifications